 There are literally hundreds of great yoga books.
 I've listed a few below that I hope you will find helpful, but it's by no means exhaustive.
 Please remember that the best way to learn is with a teacher, so that they can help you to modify poses to meet your own needs and ability, adjust you where necessary, and emphasise safe practice - so it's best to practice what you have learnt in class and are confident with, mindfully.
 I hope you will find the following list a useful starting point.

-For those doing teacher training, also:
+For those doing teacher training / Foundation Course, also:

 The translations of the classic texts I used during my own teacher training were these:

 The Yoga Sutras of Patanjali, translation and commentary by Sri Swami Satchidananda, Integral Yoga Publications, ISBN 0-932040-38-1

 I can also highly recommend Edwin Bryant's edition of Patanjali's sutras which contains a number of different commentaries for contrast.

 The Bhagavad Gita, translation by W J Johnson, Oxford University Press ISBN 0-19-283581-5

 The Bhagavad Gita, a walkthrough for westerners, Jack Hawley, New World Library, ISBN 1-57731-147-

 The Upanishads, translation by Patrick Olivelle, Oxford World Classics, Oxford University Press, ISBN 0-19-283576-9